 "With Your Mind and Tomorrow's Technology, Anything is Possible" - his Mind Zone Live Production for BAE Systems, was a Total Sell Out in the Millenium Dome for the entire Year of 2000.

 He has been an Ambassador for British Engineering since 1995.
 He staged the DofE Exhibition Maths Stands, National STEM Projects and still gives Keynote speaches at many educational and public awareness projects.
 He received the RAE Medal for the Promotion of Engineering to the General Public in 2007.

 Johnny was Lord Rector of Glasgow University 1993/6 and has Seven Honourary Degrees from Glasgow, Salford, Sheffield Hallam, Liverpool John Moores (Fellowship), Bishop Grossteste Lincoln/Leicester, Brighton and The Institute of Teaching.

 In 2012, he became the oldest ever contestant on Strictly Come Dancing.

 He lives in Buckinghamshire with his wife Di and dog Holly.
-His daughter Zoe presents BBC TV’s It Takes Two, son Nick writing for 21st Century Fox and on major TV Commercials and Dan with his own company Centre Space Design in Henley.
+His daughter Zoe presents BBC TV’s It Takes Two and will soon take over BBC Radio 2's Breakfast Show.
+Son Nick, writes for 21st Century Fox and on major TV Commercials, and Dan runs his own company Centre Space Design in Henley.
 Johnny’s new book, Wonders Beyond Numbers - A History of all things Mathematical, is selling well worldwide, and the Paperback will be released by Bloomsbury Press on 21st February 2019.